pinobatch/numism/docs/gb_emu_testing.md

 by running AF through a big lookup table.
 Adding $95 and $05 on a Game Boy produces AF=$9A00, which `daa` adjusts to $0090 (Z and C flags set).
 VBA adjusts $9A instead to $00B0 (Z, H, and C set).
-An exhaustive `daa` tester to find error patterns may be useful.

 VBA fails "02-interrupts" at `halt`.
 As described in "Halt bug", this instruction in VBA behaves all kinds of wrong.
 The test sets